Thomas Harding (1516–1572): Life

 He went to New College, Oxford, in 1534, was admitted a Fellow in 1536, and took his master's degree in 1542, in which year he was appointed Regius Professor of Hebrew by Henry VIII.
 Having been ordained priest he became chaplain to Henry Grey, Marquess of Dorchester (afterwards Duke of Suffolk).
 He at first embraced the Reformed opinions, but on the accession of Mary he declared himself a Catholic, despite the upbraidings of his friend Lady Jane Grey.

 In 1554 he took the degree of Doctor of Divinity and was appointed prebendary of Winchester, becoming treasurer of Salisbury in the following year.
 He also acted as chaplain and confessor to Bishop Gardiner.
-When Elizabeth I of England became queen, he was deprived of his preferments and imprisoned.
+When Elizabeth I became queen, he was deprived of his preferments and imprisoned.
 Subsequently, he lived in exile in Leuven.
 There he served St. Gertrude's church and devoted himself to study and to his long controversy with John Jewel, Bishop of Salisbury.